julienperret/aggregator/README.md

 - Block creation for calculation distribution
 - Detection of "false parcels" in order to allow the simulation only on relevant parcels.
 "False parcels" are parcels that appear in cadastral dataset but that are not suitable for construction.
 It could be part of road extension or private roads.

+Globally, the data needs 2 datasets : BD Topo for roads, rivers, rails and buildings descriptions and PCI Vecteur for cadastre description.

 Installation
 ------